vfile/to-vfile/readme.md

 Creates a virtual file from `options` (`toVFile(options)`), writes the file to the file system.
 `fsOptions` are passed to `fs.writeFile`.
-If `callback` is given, invokes it with an error, if any.
+If `callback` is given, calls it with an error, if any.
 If `callback` is not given, returns a [`Promise`][promise] that is rejected with an error or resolved with the written virtual file.

 ### `writeSync(options[, fsOptions])`

 Like `write` but synchronous.
 Either throws an error or returns a populated virtual file.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Compatible`, `Callback`, `BufferEncoding`, `Mode`, `ReadOptions`, and `WriteOptions`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute